 You probably do.
 You can complete these tests online before you arrive on campus.
 You will need to complete them before you can register for certain classes.
 Learn more about placement tests requirements.

-For first-year students, advising and registration occurs during orientation.
-If you are a transfer student, you will receive an email from the Registrar's Office once credits have been transferred and then will work with an advisor over the summer to get you situated in classes before you arrive to Whitman in August.
+For first-year students, advising and registration is being held virtually over the summer.
+If you are a transfer student, you will receive an email from the Registrar's Office once credits have been transferred and then will work with an advisor over the summer to get you situated in classes.

 If you took Advanced Placement (AP) or International Baccalaureate (IB) classes, you may be eligible for credit at Whitman.
 Refer to the Registrar's Office webpage for instructions on how to submit that information.

-For transfer students, use the Transfer Credit Eligibility (TCE) form, http://goo.gl/2NEx4o and send transcripts to Whitman as soon as possible.
+For transfer students, use the Transfer Credit Eligibility (TCE) form and send transcripts to Whitman as soon as possible.
 You will need to be signed into your Whitman account to complete this form.
-More information is available from the Registrar's Office.

 You must be in your Whitman account, my.whitman.edu.
 Click the "Registration" tab and use the buttons marked "+Search and Add Classes."
 Remember, it's a wish list, not all classes are guaranteed.

-Students can purchase books at the Whitman Bookstore, located downstairs in the Reid Campus Center.
+Students can purchase books from the Whitman Bookstore online.
 You must use cash, check, credit or use your student ID.
 Using your student ID places the charges on your student account.
 All students start with a credit of $1,500 for purchases.
 Any charges to your student account will appear as line items on your tuition bill.

 Used books and textbook rentals are also available.
 The bookstore website provides the ability to search for textbooks for your classes.
 For information about textbooks, go to the bookstore website.

 Still need help?
-For assistance with classes or other academics, contact Juli Dunn at firstname.lastname@example.org or 509-527-52135013.
-For logistical questions about your new life at Whitman, including housing and meal plans, contact Barbara Maxwell at email@example.com or 509-527-5208.
-If you need help with financial aid, including questinos about work study, call the Financial Aid Office at 509-527-5178 or email firstname.lastname@example.org.
+For assistance with classes or other academics, contact Juli Dunn at email@example.com.
+For questions regarding housing, contact Residence Life at firstname.lastname@example.org or 509-527-5297.
+If you need help with financial aid, including questions about work study, call the Financial Aid Office at 509-527-5178 or email email@example.com.